nicpenning/kibana-ctf/documentation/Creating a Challenge.md

 ---

 ## Conclusion
 By following these steps, you can create a new challenge for the Kibana CTF.
 Make sure to test your challenge thoroughly and consider sharing it with the community!

-## Conclusion
-By following these steps, you can create a new challenge for the Kibana CTF.
 With the manifest model, the setup script will automatically:
 - Discover your challenge
 - Validate the required files